icevelez/anchorJS/README.md

-## Anchor JS
+## AnchorJS

-A pseudo component based framework.
+A pseudo component based framework that started as a personal JS library.

 ## How To Use